-For years, Tracy knew that she and her husband didn’t want the same things in life anymore like they used to but she didn’t want to face leaving.
+For years, Susie knew that she and her first husband didn’t want the same things in life anymore like they used to but she didn’t want to face leaving.

-When he became interested in someone else, he brought up divorce although he still loved Tracy.
+When he became interested in someone else, he brought up divorce although he still loved Susie.

 Even though she was crushed, she knew divorce was right, especially after they had a coaching session to find out if there was any future for the two of them as a couple.

-They decided to “decide” after Labor Day and instead of mulling it over, Tracy went on a short trip with her daughter and had fun.
+They decided to “decide” after Labor Day and instead of mulling it over, Susie went on a short trip with her daughter and had fun.